JOE L. COUTO

 Ontario Association of Chiefs of Police

-Joe Couto is a veteran public policy and communications professional who brings 29 years of proven experience to meeting the government relations and communication needs of Ontario’s police leaders.
+Joe Couto is a veteran public policy and communications professional who brings 30 years of proven experience to meeting the government relations and communication needs of Ontario’s police leaders.
 Currently, Joe serves as Director of Government Relations and Communications for the Ontario Association of Chiefs of Police.
-Prior to serving with OACP, he was Senior Consultant with Enterprise Canada Consultants Inc., one of Ontario’s leading government relations and communications firms, where he developed a thorough expertise in a number of public policy areas including municipal affairs, housing, energy, and taxation and fiscal policies.
+Before serving with OACP, he was Senior Consultant with Enterprise Canada Consultants Inc., one of Ontario’s leading government relations and communications firms, where he developed a thorough expertise in a number of public policy areas including municipal affairs, housing, energy, and taxation and fiscal policies.

 Prior to joining Enterprise Canada, Joe was Communications Manager for a national non-profit organization where he was responsible for media and public relations, development of the organization’s social media strategy, and event production/management.
 He also has an intimate understanding of the needs of private sector organizations based on his experience in strategic and public policy development with the Ontario Chamber of Commerce and the Fair Rental Policy Organization of Ontario.